AxonIQ/reference-guide/part2/testing.md

 }
 ```

- 1. This line creates a fixture instance that can deal with given-when-then style tests.
-It is created in configuration stage, which allows us to configure the components that we need to process the command, such as the command handler and repository.
-An event bus and command bus are automatically created as part of the fixture.
- 1. The `getRepository()` method returns an `EventSourcingRepository` instance capable of storing `MyAggregate` instances.
-This requires some conventions on the MyAggregate class, as described in [Event Sourcing Repositories](5-repositories-and-event-stores.md#event-sourcing-repositories).
-If there is need for a custom `AggregateFactory`, use the `registerRepository(...)` method to register another repository with the correct `AggregateFactory`.
- 1. The `registerAnnotatedCommandHandler` method will register any bean as being an `@CommandHandler` with the command bus.
-All supported command types are automatically registered with the command bus.

 The given-when-then test fixture defines three stages: configuration, execution and validation.
 Each of these stages is represented by a different interface: `FixtureConfiguration`, `TestExecutor` and `ResultValidator`, respectively.
 The static `newGivenWhenThenFixture()` method on the `Fixtures` class provides a reference to the first of these, which in turn may provide the validator, and so forth.

 > **Note**
 >
 > To make optimal use of the migration between these stages, it is best to use the fluent interface provided by these methods, as shown in the example above.

 During the configuration phase (i.e. before the first "given" is provided), you provide the building blocks required to execute the test.
 Specialized versions of the event bus, command bus and event store are provided as part of the fixture.
-There are getters in place to obtain references to them.
-The repository and command handlers need to be provided.
-This can be done using the `registerRepository` and `registerCommandHandler` (or `registerAnnotatedCommandHandler`) methods.
-If your aggregate allows the use of a generic repository, you can use the `createGenericRepository` method to create a generic repository and register it with the fixture in a single call.
-The example above uses this feature.
+There are accessor methods in place to obtain references to them.
+Any Command Handlers not registered directly on the Aggregate need to be explicitly configured using the `registerAnnotatedCommandHandler` method.
+Besides the Annotated Command Handler, you can configure a wide variety of components and setting that define how the infrastructure around the test should be set up.

-If the command handler and repository are configured, you can define the "given" events.
-The test fixture will wrap these events as DomainEventMessage.
+Once the fixture is configured, you can define the "given" events.
+The test fixture will wrap these events as `DomainEventMessage`.
 If the "given" event implements Message, the payload and meta data of that message will be included in the DomainEventMessage, otherwise the given event is used as payload.
 The sequence numbers of the DomainEventMessage are sequential, starting at 0.

 Alternatively, you may also provide commands as "given" scenario.
 In that case, the events generated by those commands will be used to event source the Aggregate when executing the actual command under test.
 Use the "`givenCommands(...)`" method to provide Command objects.

-The execution phase allows you to provide a command to be executed against the command handling component.
-That's all.
-Note that successful execution of this command requires that a command handler that can handle this type of command has been configured with the test fixture.
+The execution phase allows you to provide a Command to be executed against the command handling component.
+The behavior of the invoked handler (either on the Aggregate or as an external handler) is monitored and compared to the expectations registered in the validation phase.

 > **Note**
 >